First WiFi ITDR Platform

 Threats Surfaced

-Detections are risk-scored, correlated into incidents, and surfaced in your dashboard with full identity context and response playbooks.
+Detections are risk-scored, correlated into incidents, and surfaced in your console with full identity context and response playbooks.

 Why This Architecture Matters